StaysafeUK/PetNameChooserJS/README.md

 to produce images of dog(s) and suggest a good name for a users pet.

-- The site owners goal is to provide new names and some images of dogs on all devices with the correct viewpoint, where the website is clean and displays correctly.
+- The site owners goal is to provide new names and some images of dogs on all devices with the correct viewpoint, where the Wesite is clean and displays correctly.

 # 3. FEATURES

 ## INDEX PAGE
 ## Random name listing
-The website has the ability to create dynamic names of dog for both sexes,  the functionality enables the user to select a new name if they do not accept the name they are given, as many times as the names are random from the male and female array.
+The Website has the ability to create dynamic names of dog for both sexes,  the functionality enables the user to select a new name if they do not accept the name they are given, as many times as the names are random from the male and female array.

-## Images of correct sex of dog shown on the webpage after selection
+## Images of correct sex of dog shown on the Wepage after selection
-The javascript code has DOM (Document Object Model) to manipulate the webpage to produce male or female images of puppies when selecting from radio buttons.
-The images are responsive and set at the correct sizes in WebP format.
+The javascript code has DOM (Document Object Model) to manipulate the Webpage to produce male or female images of puppies when selecting from radio buttons.
+The images are responsive and set at the correct sizes in WeP format.

 ## Responsive Design